-- Password Authentication Protocol (PAP) - Cryptographic Authentication Protocol (CHAP)
+- Password Authentication Protocol (PAP) - Challenge Handshake Authentication Protocol (CHAP)

-Both protocols exchange secrets in order to complete the authentication process.
+All protocols exchange secrets in order to complete the authentication process.
 PAP secrets are contained in the /etc/ppp/pap-secrets file; CHAP secrets are contained in the /etc/ppp/chap-secrets file.
 Only root should be able to read these files.
-Both files have the following format:
+The /etc/ppp/pap-secrets and the /etc/ppp/chap-secrets files for PAP and CHAP have the following format:

-client server secret [ip\address ...]
+client server secret [ip_address ...]

-- client Name of the machine to be authenticated. - server Name of the machine requiring the authentication. - secret Password or CHAP secret known by both client and server. - IP addresses Zero or more IP addresses that the client may use (this field is only used on the server).
+- client Name of the machine to be authenticated. - server Name of the machine requiring the authentication. - secret Password or CHAP secret known by both client and server. - IP address Zero or more IP addresses that the client may use (this field is only used on the server).

-For example, if a LAN-connected host named work requires authentication, and a host home connects to it and authenticates itself using CHAP, both machines should have a /etc/ppp/chap-secrets file that contains an entry similar to the following:
+For example, if a LAN-connected host named work requires authentication, and a host named home connects to it and authenticates itself using CHAP, the /etc/ppp/chap-secrets file on each machine will contain an entry similar to the following:

-home work "an unquessable secret" home.my.domain
+home work "an unguessable secret" home.my.domain